roncterry/Deploy-SUSE-AI/README.md

 The starting point for these scripts is:

+* A [SUSE Customer Center](https://scc.suse.com/) login with a current subscription for Rancher Prime, SUSE Observability and SUSE AI
 * One or more downstream AI cluster nodes that have a SLES (or SL Micro?)
 OS installed on them (***Note**: These scripts have been tested on SLES but not SL Micro*)
 * The NVIDIA drivers installed on the nodes with GPUs
   * If the OS is SLES install the NVIDIA-Compute module